 Besides grantmaking in our three principal areas, we award grants in support of youth development and the advancement and study of philanthropy and the nonprofit sector.
 Our youth grants support direct service organizations in Marion County, Ind., build the capacity of intermediary organizations throughout the state, and provide professional development for the staffs and volunteer leadership of these organizations.
-Regarding philanthropy, we seek to support and of nonprofit organizations.
+Regarding philanthropy, we seek to support and nurture good stewardship among the trustees and executives of charitable organizations by providing on an invitational basis funding for research on the governance and effectiveness of nonprofit organizations.
 We also support efforts to advance philanthropy by supporting selective research projects and educational programs focused on charitable giving and fundraising.